WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 ### Press Play on History: Unlocking 70 Years of Primary Source Materials for Distance Learning with AAPB (2020)
 <iframe src="https://player.vimeo.com/video/570389538" width="595" height="385" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-Created for K-12 educators via Share My Lesson by the American Federation of Teachers, this webinar is an online exploration of the digital collections within the American Archive of Public Broadcasting (AAPB), providing educators with online, audiovisual materials for distance teaching and learning.
+Created for K-12 educators via Share My Lesson by the American Federation of Teachers, this webinar is an online exploration of the digital collections within the AAPB, providing educators with online, audiovisual materials for distance teaching and learning.
 The “Press Play on History” webinar focuses on activities to engage students with primary sources in the AAPB <a href="https://americanarchive.org/exhibits/first-amendment">Speaking and Protesting in America Exhibit</a>.

 <h5 class="webinar-title">Presenters</h5>
 <ul class="webinar-list">
-  <li>Benjamin Leff, Social Studies Teaching Associate at the University Laboratory High School and member of the <a href="https://americanarchive.org/about-the-american-archive/advisory-committees">AAPB Education Advisory Committee</a></li>
+  <li>Benjamin Leff, Social Studies Teaching Associate at the University of Illinois Laboratory High School and member of the <a href="https://americanarchive.org/about-the-american-archive/advisory-committees">AAPB Education Advisory Committee</a></li>
  <li>Ryn Marchese, AAPB Engagement and Use Manager</li>
 </ul>